Mohan Kumar (serial killer): Capture

 In 2009, the police were looking into the disappearance of Anitha (22 years old), and her phone calls revealed more than what they were looking for.
 Her phone records showed that Anitha was in contact with another missing girl.
 Consequently, the authorities were able to track down a person who was using the girl's cellphone.

 The police discovered eight cyanide tablets, four mobile phones, and jewellery belonging to Anitha with Mohan.
 On 21 October, Mohan Kumar was apprehended.
 Following his arrest, the police not only charged him with Anitha's rape and murder but also chose to reopen the cases of 17 missing girls.

 Trial

 Upon his arrest in 2009, he was put on trial for two years before being convicted and sentenced to death for the murder of Anitha in 2013.
 However, in 2017, the Karnataka High Court commuted his execution sentence to life imprisonment.

 In 2020, he was found guilty of raping and murdering a 25-year-old woman from Kasaragod, his 20th murder conviction.

 In popular culture

+In 2023, Dahaad, an Indian police procedural crime thriller television series, Vijay Varma’s character is based on Mohan Kumar.

 In 2025, Indian crime thriller film Bhagwat Chapter One: Raakshas was released.
 It is inspired by the life of Mohan Kumar.

-In 2023, Dahaad, an Indian police procedural crime thriller television series Vijay Varma’s character is also based on Mohan Kumar.
+Jitendra Kumar played as the antagonist.

+In 2025, in the Malayalam film Kalamkaaval, the character of the main antagonist is loosely based on the life of Mohan, which is portrayed by Mammootty.